Swabian-Alemannic Fastnacht: Witches

 The same also often holds true for witches, discussed above.

 Animal figures

 In addition to the Hairy Bears (hoorigen Bären), there is the Night Raven (der Nachtkrabb), a bird-like figure that also belongs to the carnival characters of the Murrhardt Jester Guild.
 They can be found on a mural in the Murrhardt Monastery.

 Maschker

-At several places along the Danube it is likely to meet single or small groups of carnival revelers who appear to be masked and represent themselves differently.
-Especially, this can be observed in restaurants or just on the roads of Ehingen, Mühlheim and particularly Munderkingen.
-Traditionally, it is mostly women who wear these masks appearing with a slogan.
-Usually, small presents, so called Kromet, are given to unmasked passerbies.
+At several places along the Danube, there are several small groups of carnival revelers who appear to be masked and represent themselves differently.
+This can particularly be observed in restaurants or the roads of Ehingen, Mühlheim, and Munderkingen.
+Traditionally, it is mostly women who wear these masks that appear with a slogan.
+Usually, small presents, so called Kromet, are given to unmasked passers-by.
 The tradition of the Maschkers is several centuries old.
-Most figures came into existence with the introduction of clubs and therefore a more organised Fasnacht.
-Hence, Maschkers represent beside the organised Fasnacht activities also a not organised addition.
+Most figures came into existence with the introduction of clubs and a more organised Fasnacht.
+Hence, Maschkers often appear along with organised Fasnacht activities, but are not an organised addition.